polar-app/polar-app/README.md

   MacOS, and Windows.
 You shouldn't have to pick a tool, which you might be using for the next 5-10 years, and then get stuck to a platform which may or may not exist in the future.

-# Installation

-Packages for MacOS and Linux are available in [Releases](https://github.com/burtonator/polar-bookshelf/releases)

-Windows builds are still alpha quality as I can't test them.
-The builds work and generate .exe setup files but I need feedback from the community on whether they work and how well they work.

 ## Build from source